samuelrizzo/gunbound-th-plugin-dll/README.md

 DLL plugin for Gunbound Thors Hammers v404 that demonstrates packet sending and game message display functionality.

+> **Note:** This is an educational project created for learning purposes.
+There is currently no official Gunbound server using this game version.

 ## Features

 - Automatic leave packet sending on F10 keypress